crrice/vali/README.md

 `(object: any) => boolean`

-The following `V` functions take no arguments:
+The following `V` functions can be used directly:

 ```javascript